dBildungsplattform/helm-charts-registry/README.md

-# helm-chart-registry
+# Helm Chart Registry

-Helm Chart registry for Helm Charts maintained in other repositories.
+[Helm](https://helm.sh) registry for different charts related or used by dBildungsplattform which can be installed on [Kubernetes](https://kubernetes.io)

+> :warning: **The Helm Charts are not maintained here**: They are merely collected and published!